Asbestos Removal for Sydney Homes

-Asbestos mining continued productively in Australia until 1984 most of the production being chrysolite and crocidolite.
+Asbestos mining continued productively in Sydney until 1984 most of the production being chrysolite and crocidolite.
 Records of the industry report that over 1 and a half million tonnes of asbestos was imported to Australia between the 1930s and the 1980s.

 ACMs can bed categorized as either friable or non-friable.
 The most common type to be found in our building environments is non-friable, which has been mixed in with other building materials.
 Friable asbestos exists in forms that can be crushed or pulverized and become air borne.

 Regardless of being friable or non-friable, asbestos that has not been carefully maintained or properly removed can pose a serious health risk for anyone coming in contact.
 The largest health risks come from buildings or sites where there are:

 - Ambient levels of asbestos

 - Weather damaged ACMs